Best Wine Coolers Reviews for 2020

 Pros: There are two zones which really work perfectly and since it is slim it can go right under your counter.
 This unit is super quiet and great because you can have wine or champagne that is chilled properly right within reach.

 One excellent part is the fact it won’t dry-out as most refrigerators do, there is just about no moisture loss.
 This also can fit easily into tight corner areas.
-The different zones cool off well along with keeping temperature intact.
+The different zones cool off well along with keeping temperature intact, similar to a margarita maker.

 Plus, 21 wine bottles can fit easily and you can totally remove the shelves for fitting larger bottles.